sooriyaarachchi/pybites.github.io-src/content/decorators-by-example.md

 > A decorator is any callable Python object that is used to modify a function, method or class definition.
 A decorator is passed the original object being defined and returns a modified object, which is then bound to the name in the definition. - [PythonDecorators wiki](https://wiki.python.org/moin/PythonDecorators)

 GoF's [Design Patterns](http://www.amazon.com/dp/0201633612/?tag=pyb0f-20) defines a decorator's intent as:

-> Attach additional responsabilities to an object dynamically.
+> Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 Two common use cases are caching and access checks in web frameworks which I will cover later.